dyng/ctrlsf.vim/README.md

 6. `:CtrlSFOpen` can reopen CtrlSF window when you have closed CtrlSF window.
 It is free because it won't invoke a same but new search.

+7. `:CtrlSFToggle` can open the CtrlSF window if it is closed, or close it if it is open.

 ## Key Maps

 In CtrlSF window: